redhat-cop/rego-policies/README.md

 The naming of the policies follows the Gatekeeper format, as described [here.](https://github.com/plexsystems/konstraint/blob/main/docs/constraint_creation.md#resource-naming)

+Want to run the policies on a k8s/OCP cluster?
+See [TESTING.md](TESTING.md)

 ## Tools
 ### Conftest
 conftest is a CLI to execute rego policies.
 It can be used to test locally before pushing to [OPA](https://www.openpolicyagent.org/).